 4. Take bus 126, 804, 9, 99, 673, 666, 403, 1, 120, 728, 205 and get off at Ritan Road; walk around 400 meters toward north to reach the South Gate of the park.

 Best time to visit:

 Starway Sunjoy Hotel

-Trip to Altar of the Sun Park: one day tour to Temple of Dongyue, Zhihua Temple, Ritan Park, Xiushui Market
+Dongyue Temple and Silk Market: one day tour to Temple of Dongyue, Zhihua Temple, Ritan Park (Altar of the Sun), Xiushui Market

 More Beijing Tours